krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## Co-Presence and The Presence Invariant

-In the last section, we introduced *systems of presences* as collections of presence assertions defined over a set of presence density functions (signals).
+In the last section, we introduced systems of presences as collections of presence assertions, which are derived from observable signals.

 Figure 5 illustrates an example of such a system, where we focus on the subset of presences defined over a *shared observation interval*.